Q: How can I help?

-A: We have two kinds of events; ones that are open for everyone, and ones that are for refugees and asylum seekers only.
-All events that you can find on our Facebook page are open to the public and usually free of charge.
-Events that are not open can only be found on our website and are indicated as ‘refugees only’.
+We have two kinds of events; ones that are open for everyone, and ones that are for refugees and asylum seekers only.
+On our Facebook page is stated which events are open to the public and usually free of charge.
+Events that are not open are indicated as ‘refugees only’.

 If you are not sure which events are open and which are not, please send us your question!